 Swim in Lake Tahoe

 America’s largest alpine lake, Lake Tahoe is the perfect place to visit when you want to cool off during the summer months.
-Nevada has a few different swimming beaches along the eastern shores of this pristine lake, and any you choose to visit will offer a refreshing place to spend an afternoon.
+Nevada has a few different swimming beaches along the eastern shores of this pristine lake – Sand Harbor is a popular spot, as is Nevada Beach.

 Explore the Ghost Town of Rhyolite

 In 1905, the busy mining town of Rhyolite was founded.
 Unfortunately, the mine was eventually shut down, leaving the town abandoned.
-These days, this place is the most visited ghost town in Nevada, and it provides a very interesting peek into the past.
+These days, this place is the most visited ghost town in Nevada, and it provides an interesting peek into the past.

 Discover the 7 Magic Mountains